 Clean your rocks as best as you can.

-To make Venus, take your forth smallest rock.
-Paint it with a foam brush alternating between orange and yellow.
+To make Venus, take your fourth-smallest rock.
+Paint it with a foam brush, alternating between orange and yellow.
 Venus actually looks like it has a whitish color because of its surface clouds.
-But the surface is much cooler to paint with it's orange and yellow colors.
+But the surface is much cooler to paint with its orange and yellow colors.

 To make Jupiter, take your largest rock.
 Paint white and brown strips with a brush.

 To make Saturn, take your second-largest rock.
 Paint it light brown color with a foam brush.